 (b) include notations explaining the artifacts; and

-(c) include a reflection and self-assessment of his or her own practice; or
+(c) include a reflection and self-assessment of the teacher's own practice; or

-(d) be interpreted broadly to include the employing school district's requirement of samples of the first year teaching experience.
+(d) be interpreted broadly to include the employing LEA's or accredited private school's requirement of samples of the first year teaching experience.

-A. If a Level 1 teacher fails to complete all enhancements as enumerated in this rule, the Level 1 teacher shall remain in a provisional employment status until the Level 1 teacher completes the enhancements.
+(1) If a Level 1 teacher fails to complete all enhancements as enumerated in Section R277-522-3, the Level 1 teacher may remain in a provisional employment status until the Level 1 teacher completes the enhancements.

-(1) The school district may make a written request to the USOE Educator Licensing Section for a one year extension of the Level 1 license in order to provide time for the educator to satisfy entry years enhancements.
+(a) An LEA or accredited private school may make a written request to the Superintendent for a one year extension of the Level 1 license in order to provide time for the educator to satisfy entry years enhancements.

-(3) An opportunity to repeat or appeal an incomplete or unsatisfactory entry years enhancements process shall be designed and offered by the employing school district.
+(c) An opportunity to repeat or appeal an incomplete or unsatisfactory entry years enhancements process shall be designed and offered by the employing LEA or accredited private school.

-(1) Each school district shall make an annual recommendation to the Board of teachers approved in its schools to receive a Level 2 license, including documentation demonstrating completion of the enhancements.
+(2) An LEA or accredited private school shall make an annual recommendation to the Board of teachers approved in its schools to receive a Level 2 license, including documentation demonstrating completion of the enhancements.

-(2) The names of teachers who did not successfully complete entry years enhancements may also be reported to the Board annually by school districts.
+(3) An LEA or accredited private school may also report the names of teachers who did not successfully complete entry years enhancements to the Board.

-C. The Board shall receive an annual report tracking the success of retention and the job satisfaction of Utah educators who complete the entry years enhancement program.
+(4) The Superintendent shall prepare an annual report tracking the success of retention and the job satisfaction of Utah educators who complete the entry years enhancement program.

 For questions regarding the content or application of rules under Title R277, please contact the promulgating agency (Education, Administration).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.